junio-moreira/junio-moreira/README.md

    -->

   **👨‍🏫 EBTT Professor** at the Federal Institute of Triângulo Mineiro, Campus Patrocínio.
-  **🔬 Researcher** in Computer Networks at IFTM’s Computer Network Laboratory.
+  **🔬 Researcher** in Computer Networks at UFU’s Computer Network Laboratory.

   **🎓 Academic Background:**
   - **B.Sc.** in Information Systems, Pontifical Catholic University of Minas Gerais, 2006.